 Enables access to Dropbox, Google Drive, and OneDrive through a single library.
 Features include lightweight integration, app folder access, and plans for mobile and desktop support.

 Multiple clouds, one Kotlin Multiplatform bridge.
-Currently only supporting web, but desktop and Android support are planned.
+Currently supporting web and desktop (JVM), but Android and iOS support is planned.

 Limited access scopes by using app folders are preferred by the library wherever possible.